stijnvermeeren/concept/README.md

 # Concept

 An implementation for playing the game of [Concept](https://concept-the-game.com/) by Repos Productions online.
 Different players can connect to the same game and can follow the concept that is being defined in real-time.
-Currently, the implementation does not support playing multiple games at the same time.
+Different games can be played at the same time, each accessed through a unique URL.

 ## Demo